Quick Wins for Reducing Time-to-Fill in Your Recruitment Process

 1. Audit and streamline your job requisition process

-It sounds simple but delays often start before a role even hits the job boards.
+Delays often start before a role even hits the job boards.
 If your requisition process involves multiple layers of approvals, now is the time to reassess.
 Ask yourself:

 • Can we standardize or automate parts of this process?